amstewart/LastRun/README.txt

 In the Run wind:

-Change current diectory to /../../././../LastRun
+Change current directory to /../../././../LastRun

 Why you should do this?

-Will make the running appication to read fom this diectorie files (which wil be used for pictures and decals)
+Will make the running application to read from this directory files (which will be used for pictures and decals)